8ta4/gag/README.md

 > What's this guide all about?

 This guide will introduce you to a method I call `gag` (Gags Ain't GANs), which is designed to generate jokes.
 It's got three main parts: generating cliches and phrases, creating jokes, and evaluating jokes.
-This process steals techniques from Joe Toplyn's "[Comedy Writing for Late-Night TV](https://www.goodreads.com/en/book/show/22350931)".
+This process steals techniques from "[Comedy Writing for Late-Night TV](https://www.goodreads.com/en/book/show/22350931)".

 > How do I generate cliches and phrases?